To Live Is to Die: Writing and composition

 "To Live Is to Die" was recorded from January to May 1988.
 It is built off of a riff that he demoed during the production of Master of Puppets that went unused on the final record.
-He also wrote the song's introduction and build-up.
-James Hetfield described "To Live Is to Die" as a "homage to Cliff without going over the top", and that it's about "how grateful we were to have that time with him".
-The song was written by Hetfield, Lars Ulrich, and Burton.
-Burton's posthumous writing credit makes "To Live Is to Die" his final contribution towards a Metallica song.
-For his performance, Kirk Hammett incorporated a sound effect of him adjusting the volume control, which was inspired by Kiss member Ace Frehley.
+Burton also wrote the song's introduction and build-up.
+Alongside Burton contributions, the song was written by James Hetfield and Lars Ulrich; Burton's posthumous writing credit makes "To Live Is to Die" his final contribution towards a Metallica song.
+Hetfield described "To Live Is to Die" as a "homage to Cliff without going over the top", and that it's about "how grateful we were to have that time with him".
+For his performance, guitarist Kirk Hammett incorporated a sound effect of him adjusting the volume control, which was inspired by Kiss member Ace Frehley.

-At 9 minutes and 48 seconds, "To Live Is to Die" features multiple different sections.
-It opens up with an acoustic guitar medley accompanied by light percussion, before leading into an electric guitar build-up and a section which alters and builds upon the main medley.
-It also features a guitar solo from Hammett.
-The song is played at 56 beats per minute, and shifts between multiple different keys, including B minor, E minor, and A minor.
+"To Live Is to Die" is a heavy metal and technical thrash metal track played at 56 beats per minute, and shifts between multiple different keys, including B minor, E minor, and A minor.
+The song comprises multiple different sections; it opens up with an acoustic guitar medley accompanied by light percussion, before leading into an electric guitar build-up and a section which alters and builds upon the main medley.
+The song features guitar solos from both Hammett and Hetfield, with the latter's solo being the middle section of the song.